cupcakearmy/docker-ddns-cloudflare/README.md

 # Docker DDNS Cloudflare

+Simple container for setting setting and updating to your local ip address.
-This container is an adapted version of [this](https://gist.github.com/benkulbertis/fff10759c2391b6618dd) script.
-It runs once every minute and only makes requests if the IP has changed since last time.
-The IP is resolved by https://canihazip.com.
+Only makes requests if the IP has changed since last time.
+By default it runs once every minute and the IP is resolved by https://canihazip.com.

 ## Quickstart 🚀